HOLMESsamuel/quarkus-sandbox/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+Warning ! it uses port 5050

+## What is implemented
+* A basic REST CRUD service based on Cat entity, a controller, repository and service
+* Hibernate persistence based on hibernate with panache library
+* Consumption of REST API that send cat fun facts (see FunFActService and its usage in CatController)
+* Integration test and REST endpoint test with rest assured library
+* OpenAPI and swagger ui available on http://localhost:5050/q/dev/

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: